shivammathur/test-setup-php/UPGRADE.md

 Additionally,
 1. Extending the `UniqueConstraint` class has been deprecated.
 Use the `UniqueConstraint` class directly.
 2. Instantiation of a unique constraint without columns is deprecated.
+3. The `UniqueConstraint` constructor has been marked as internal.
+Use `UniqueConstraint::editor()` to instantiate an editor and `UniqueConstraintEditor::create()` to create a unique constraint.
-3. The `AbstractPlatform::getUniqueConstraintDeclarationSQL()` method has been marked as internal.
+4. The `AbstractPlatform::getUniqueConstraintDeclarationSQL()` method has been marked as internal.

 ## Deprecated `AbstractAsset::isIdentifierQuoted()`